Welcome to the British Southern Whale Fishery Website

 The BSWF Project Team |

 This independent research project seeks to make available and build on work initially undertaken by A. G. E. (Joe) Jones.
-During a period of over thirty years Mr Jones twice read through over 15 million entries in Lloyds List, extracting some 15,000 entries for ships participating in British southern whaling between the years 1775 and 1859.
+During a period of over thirty years Mr. Jones twice read through over 15 million entries in Lloyds List, extracting some 15,000 entries for ships participating in British southern whaling between the years 1775 and 1861.

 If you are using this site to support academic research please properly acknowledge the people who did the work! |

 Rhys Richards compiled the initial voyage data.
 Dale Chatwin edited the data and created the Voyage and Crew Databases.
 Mark Howard and Jane Clayton contributed extra information to the databases and website.
+More recently valued contributions have been made by Adrian Tschoegl and Julie Papworth to the Voyage dataset.
 Other acknowledgments are contained in our Notes and Acknowledgements document and on the Voyage and Crew Databases page.

 |